JDStraughan/jdstraughan.github.io/_posts/2013-11-08-trip-report-wdw-oct-nov-2013.md

 ![Epcot - Day 1 - Food and Wine Festival](/img/post/2013/wdw-portorleans-2013/day1-epcot-fwf.jpg)

 After landing and checking in, we headed straight to Epcot.
-We had considered stopping by Magic Kingdom first, but the lure of Food and Wine before our reservation at Garden Grill was too hard to pass up.
+We had considered stopping by the Magic Kingdom first, but the lure of Food and Wine before our reservation at Garden Grill was too hard to pass up.

 ![Garden Grill Mickey and Michael](/img/post/2013/wdw-portorleans-2013/garden-grill-mickey-and-michael.jpg)

 Our first time to dine at the Garden Grill did not disappoint.
-This rotating diner serves family style food in the Land Pavilion at Epcot.
-During the meal the dining room rotates through the rainforest section of the Living with the Land ride, and features character dining experiences.
+This rotating diner serves family-style food in the Land Pavilion at Epcot.
+During the meal the dining room rotates through the rainforest section of the Living with the Land ride and features character dining experiences.
 We met Mickey, Chip, and Dale.
 Interacting with them, especially Chip and Dale, was a lot of fun.

 ##### Day 2